robertvanhaecke/Munchkin-Short-Rules/RULES.md

  - If you cannot defeat the monster(s), you both have to Run Away.

 ### Running Away
+ - You may runaway from all monsters by discarding an Ally instead of rolling to Run Away.
  - Roll the dice.
 If you get a 5 or more, you escape.
 If not, read the monster card and do what the "Bad Stuff" is.
  - You have to Run Away from each separate monster (roll for each monster).